Healthy Recipes Blog

 • Pomi chopped tomatoes: These tomatoes are sweeter and less acidic than American canned tomatoes, and they're also diced very finely, which is important for the texture of this soup.

-• Grated Parmesan: Make sure you use finely grated cheese, not coarsely shredded.
+• Grated Parmesan: Please use finely grated cheese, not coarsely shredded.
 This is an important ingredient - it helps thicken the soup.

 Instructions